• Home

 Tell Us Your Story

 Are you using On Being a Writer yet, to enrich your writing life?
-If not, maybe you signed up for the 5 Simple Action Prompt Mini-Series.
+If not, maybe you are working through the 5 Simple Action Prompt Mini-Series.
 Either way, you’re invited to share with us about your On Being a Writer experiences, chapter-by-chapter or prompt-by-prompt.
 We look forward to hearing about the writing life that’s uniquely yours!

 on being a writer double booked